OSGeo/gdal/doc/source/glossary.rst

         Coordinate Reference System.
 A system that maps spatial data coordinates to real-world locations, combining a coordinate system with a reference surface like a projection or :term:`ellipsoid`.

+    CSL

+        C-String List.
+Prefix used by a number of functions in the C API, that deal with an array of NUL-terminated strings, the array itself being terminated by a NULL pointer.

     curl